arkime/arkime/viewer/README.md

 For this to work, your `tests/config.test.ini` must be valid.

-These commands add an "admin" user, starts the node server, bundles all Angular app files into `viewer/bundles`, and bundles all Vue app files into `viewer/vueapp/dist`.
+These first command adds an "admin" user.
+The second command starts the node server, bundles all Angular app files into `viewer/bundles`, and bundles all Vue app files into `viewer/vueapp/dist`.

 Now browse to the app at `http://localhost:8123` and login using username "admin" and password "admin".